American Diabetes Association

 “This was a practical learning experience,” Samorian said.
 “In the plan, we had concentrated more heavily on our physical infrastructure, and it became clear that we needed to increase the focus on our human resources as well.
 The leadership involved learned that you can’t do much decision-making from a distance – you have to be close to the action to be effective.

 “In the scenario presented in the exercise, we leaned heavily toward the emergency management team, but we didn’t communicate aggressively downward,” Samorian said.
 “We also found we needed to identify alternative communication methods – phone, email – for our critical contacts.
 It also became clear that what was communicated was as important as how it was communicated.”

 ADA next plans to conduct an orientation to roll out the test to the balance of its approximately 600 employees.
-“It’s corporate responsibility to be engaged,” Samorian said.
-“You have to get people to live the plan, so that their level of awareness is high enough and the plan is ingrained enough that plan activation is automatic.”
+“It’s a corporate responsibility to be engaged,” Samorian said.
+“You have to get people to live the plan so that their level of awareness is high enough and the plan is ingrained enough that plan activation is automatic.”